Geodesic length and shifted weights in first-passage percolation: The models and the main results

 \end{enumerate}

 \end{theorem}

 Notice that the right-hand sides in \eqref{gdiff39} agree if and only if $\eit=0$, as is consistent with the agreement $\gpp=\zgpp$ when $\eit=0$.
-From \eqref{gdiff43} and \eqref{lainsu1} we read that if $\eit>0$, the set $\{\gpp>\zgpp\}$ is an open neighborhood of $\zevec$ that consists of finite rays from the origin, while its complement $\{\gpp=\zgpp\}$ contains the nonempty annulus $\{\zeta\in\Uset: (1+D)^{-1} \le\abs{\zeta}_1\le 1\}$.
+From \eqref{gdiff43} and \eqref{lainsu1} we read that if $\eit>0$, the set $\{\gpp>\zgpp\}$ is an open neighborhood of $\zevec$ that consists of finite rays from the origin, while its complement $\{\gpp=\zgpp\}$ contains the nonempty annulus $\{\zeta\in\Uset: (1+D)^{-1} \le\abs{\zeta}_1\le 1\}$, where $D$ is the constant in \eqref{lainsu1}.
 Another consequence of \eqref{gdiff39} and \eqref{gdiff43} is that $\zgpp$ is never strictly between $\gly$ and $\gpp$ but always agrees with at least one of them.

 By Lemma \ref{lm:co1} in Appendix \ref{a:conv}, the differentiability property in part \ref{thm:gdiff.iii} can be equivalently stated in geometric terms as follows: for $\xi\in(\intr\Uset)\setminus\{\zevec\}$, the subdifferential $\partial\wgpp(\xi)$ lies on a hyperplane perpendicular to $\xi$.